Estimate Time6 min

 It’s important to be on the lookout for changes to Medicare Advantage plans, also known as Part C or “all-in-one” plans.

-More than 50% of Medicare beneficiaries are now enrolled in Medicare Advantage (MA) plans,which include Parts A, B, and in some cases Part D in addition to benefits that might include dental, hearing, and vision.
+More than 50% of Medicare beneficiaries are now enrolled in Medicare Advantage (MA) plans,7 which include Parts A, B, and in some cases Part D in addition to benefits that might include dental, hearing, and vision.
 Under MA policies the government contracts with private insurers to provide benefits.
-Many plans offer prescription drug coverage that will be affected by the new $2,000 a year out-of-pocket limit, which applies to drug coverage in MA plans as well as for stand-alone Part D plans.
+Many plans offer prescription drug coverage that will be affected by the new $2,100 a year out-of-pocket limit, which applies to drug coverage in MA plans as well as for stand-alone Part D plans.

-A key selling point is that most plans come with no premiums (though policyholders pay a premium for the plan’s Part B coverage, as well as any higher premiums for Parts B and D if they are high earners), so a dramatic increase in premiums seems unlikely in the near term.
+A key selling point is that some plans come with premiums as low as $0 (though policyholders pay a premium for the plan’s Part B coverage, as well as any higher premiums for Parts B and D if they are high earners), so a dramatic increase in premiums seems unlikely in the near term.
 However, companies can adjust plans to increase deductibles, boost copays, raise the out-of-pocket spending limit for in-network and out-of-network health and hospital services, or trim benefits such as for dental plans included in MA policies.

 Review your coverage with an expert

-People enrolled in Medicare plans in 2024 should have received Annual Notice of Change letters in late September or early October that outline changes in coverage for 2025.
-Reviewing these letters is a good first step to determine how your plans could change in 2025.
-Since so much will be in flux in 2025 policies, it probably makes sense to sit down with a licensed insurance agent who specializes in Medicare during this fall’s Medicare Annual Enrollment Period to review your existing coverage and decide if you’d like to keep the same plan or switch to another.
+People enrolled in Medicare plans in 2025 should have received Annual Notice of Change letters in late September or early October that outline changes in coverage for 2026.
+Reviewing these letters is a good first step to determine how your plans could change in 2026.
+Since some things could be in flux in 2026 policies, it may make sense to meet with a licensed insurance agent who specializes in Medicare during this fall’s Medicare Annual Enrollment Period to review your existing coverage and decide if you’d like to keep the same plan or switch to another.

 “Every year it’s a good idea to review your financial plan and your health plan in retirement to confirm that the health plan meets your coverage preferences and health needs at the lowest cost possible,” Stankard says.
-In fact, there’s a large overlap between health costs and retirement financial planning: According to the 2024 Fidelity Retiree Health Care Cost Estimate, a 65-year-old person may need $165,000 in after-tax savings to meet health care expenses in retirement.8
+In fact, there’s a large overlap between health costs and retirement financial planning: According to the 2025 Fidelity Retiree Health Care Cost Estimate, a 65-year-old person may need $172,500 in after-tax savings to meet health care expenses in retirement.9

 As you prepare for a meeting with a licensed insurance agent who specializes in Medicare, here are some questions to keep in mind: